 Youth unemployment in Kenya is estimated to be at 35%.
-With over 800,000 young people entering the job market annually, the statistics are worrying.
+The statistics are worrying, with over 800,000 young people entering the job market annually.
 Still, it’s better to think outside the box.
 There are numerous profitable small businesses to start with Kshs.
 10,000 and turn a good profit.

-The 8 to 5 job option seems like the best way, but it’s not the only way.
+The 8 to 5 job option seems the best, but it’s not the only way.
 It’s only possible for 1 or 2 young people to get employment.
 So what happens to the rest?
 Do you simply give up on life?
-No. you think of another way to earn a good living.
+No. You think of another way to earn a good living.

 With as little as Kshs.
 1,000 to Kshs.
 10,000, you can start a business.
 Pick an area you are good at and run with it.
 Check what is in demand in your local domain and fill in the gap because we cannot all set up mega malls.